-IFRS 17, 'Insurance Contracts' was originally issued in May 2017 and subsequent amendments were issued in June 2020.
+IFRS 17, 'Insurance Contracts', was originally issued in May 2017 and subsequent amendments were issued in June 2020.
 The standard is expected to be effective for annual periods beginning on or after 1 January 2023.
-This reflects a two year delay to the original 2017 timetable confirmed by the IASB in their June 2020 amendments.
-The standard will be applied retrospectively, subject to the transitional options provided for in the standard, and provides a comprehensive approach for accounting for insurance contracts including their measurement, income statement presentation and disclosure.
-The Company has mobilised a project to assess the financial and operational implications of the standard, and work will continue throughout 2021 to ensure technical compliance and to develop the required system and operational capability to implement the standard.
+The standard will be applied retrospectively, subject to the transitional options provided for in the standard, and provides a comprehensive approach for accounting for reinsurance contracts including their measurement, income statement presentation and disclosure.